 Marketing

-Experience mix modeling: Going beyond the traditional marketing mix model
+Marketing mix modeling: Going beyond traditional MMM

 Deren Tavgac